 Alike the normal miRNA, a synthetic miRNA is introduced in the affected tissues for restoring the normal function.

-Also, the miRNA can be used to suppress the overproduction of protein is some conditions.
+Also, the miRNA can be used to suppress the overproduction of protein in some conditions.

-The miRNA might become a biomarker in diagnosis, prognosis and targeted gene therapy in future.
+The miRNA might become a biomarker in diagnosis, prognosis and targeted gene therapy in the future.